 Chef Nicholas brings over twenty years experience of some of the most progressive culinary environments in the country and a passion for the betterment of school lunches.
 Nicholas has had a diverse career running the gamut from prestigious Michelin starred restaurants and chefs such as Joel Robuchon, Michael Mina, George Germon, and Johanne Kileen, to some of the largest culinary facilities in the world, Bellagio and MGM Grand hotels.
 Through this diversity he brings real world solutions to everyday problems.
 Nicholas earned his BS in food service management and AAS in culinary arts from Johnson & Wales University in Providence, RI.

 Flora comes to the Butter Beans team with a background in sustainable development, and a great passion for nutrition and wellness education.
 She grew up spending summers in Italy and Long Island where she learned first hand where food comes from, how to cook it simply to bring out its natural flavors, and the value of sharing family meals.
-She holds her BA in Environmental Studies and Community Development from the University of Vermont, and is a Certified Nutritionist Consultant through the Natural Healing Institute.
+She holds her BA in Environmental Studies and Community & International Development from the University of Vermont, is a Certified Nutritionist Consultant through the Natural Healing Institute, and has received her Plant Based Nutrition Certification from the T. Colin Campbell Center for Nutrition Studies at Cornell University.